 31 Pages Posted: 24 Oct 2013 Last revised: 16 Jul 2018

 Date Written: April 1, 2018

-This paper analyzes non-discriminatory and discriminatory leniency policies in a multi-stage cartel formation experiment where multiple ringleaders may emerge.
-Ringleaders often take a leading role in the coordination and formation of a cartel.
-A leniency policy which grants amnesty to all "whistleblowers" except for ringleaders may reduce the incentive to become a ringleader and thus disrupt cartel formation.
-Although theory predicts that cartels will always be reported, whistleblowing rarely occurs.
-Paradoxically we find that the discriminatory leniency policy induces more firms to become ringleaders, which ultimately facilitates coordination in the cartel.
+This paper experimentally analyzes the effects of non-discriminatory and discriminatory leniency policies on hard-core cartels.
+We design a mechanism to form a hard-core cartel, which allows that multiple ringleaders emerge.
+Ringleaders often take a leading role in the coordination and formation of hard-core cartels.
+A leniency policy which grants amnesty to all "whistleblowers'" except for ringleaders may therefore reduce the incentive to become a ringleader and disrupt cartel formation.
+Yet, our experimental results show that whistleblowing rarely occurs.
+Paradoxically the discriminatory leniency policy induces firms to become ringleaders.
+We find that firms create trust among other firms when acting as ringleaders.
+This signaling effect ultimately facilitates coordination in the explicit cartel.